ashryanbeats/rpi-guides/first-boot.md

 4. In the locale list:

-   - Deselect any selected GB locales (en_GB.UTF-8) by pressing Space
+   - Deselect any undesired locales (e.g. en_GB.UTF-8, which is usually the default) by pressing Space
-   - Select ONLY "en_US.UTF-8" by pressing Space
+   - Select the desired locales (e.g. "en_US.UTF-8") by pressing Space
    - Press Tab to get to OK
    - Press Enter

-5. When prompted for default locale, select "en_US.UTF-8"
+5. When prompted for default locale, select "en_US.UTF-8" (or your desired locale)

 6. Let it finish generating locales

 7. Exit raspi-config and reboot

-The key difference from our earlier attempt is making sure to deselect any GB locales before setting US as the default.
-This should give you a clean US-only setup without the locale errors we saw before.

-en_US.UTF-8 UTF-8

-default locale

-en_US.UTF-8

-timezone

-America/New_York

-(Move to kiosk.md if using as a kiosk)
-If using as a display:

-Configure auto-login